-My sump pump lives in a dark, dank hole in the basement.
+My sump pump lives in a dark dank hole in the basement.

-It is not a glamorous career but he does it without complaint nor a desire for praise – because that is who he is.
+It is not a glamorous career but it is one he does without complaint because that is who he is.
 But not long ago, a whole new breed of smart appliances appeared in our house.

 And as the water rose – overwhelming the energy star humidifier, shorting out the smart hot water heater and flooding the geothermal unit, he laughed a hard laugh and muttered,

 That was last week.

-In his world – that is how one defines heaven.
+Which in his world – defines heaven.